Enjoy any 5 free lessons!

 Reading Material

-Download as PDF Download PDF View as Seperate PageWHAT IS A REMAINDER?Sometimes, when you divide objects into equal-sized groups, there are some left over.
+Download as PDF Download PDF View as Separate PageWHAT IS A REMAINDER?Sometimes, when you divide objects into equal-sized groups, there are some left over.
 This amount is called the remainder.
 You need to think carefully about how to use the remainder to find answers to different problems.

 To better understand remainders in a division problem…